GeorgeGray97/level5-portfolio/submission_point_3.md

 Format - pdf file.
 Filename - `mood_board.pdf`.
 Save to the `docs` folder.

-*Your moodboard will be reviewed as part of the SP2 Presentation.
-It is marked at SP5.*
+*Your moodboards will be reviewed as part of the SP2 Presentation.
+They are marked at SP5.*

 ---